theiliad/blog/_posts/2017-07-20-bundling-as-fast-as-possible-with-fusebox.markdown

 Today I'm going to introduce to you a new tool that bundles **faster than webpack2**, is **much simpler**, and offers **built-in typescript support**:
 ![FuseBox](http://fuse-box.org/static/img/logo.png)

-# Meet Fusebox
+## Meet Fusebox
-Fusebox is very fast in bundling (& rebundling), thanks to its "aggressive module caching".
+Fusebox is very fast at bundling (& rebundling), thanks to its "aggressive module caching".

 It is also very simple to make a bundle using Fusebox, take this as an example:
 ```javascript